andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 The api restarted itself and now he could access the images.
 End of part 1.

+Then he created a new web app using the same app service plan.

 # Slides of the class